Kastle FX96 HP Review

 Just looking at the hollow tip of the FX96 HP might make you queasy, but our testers only experience noticeable tip chatter when conditions were the worst of the worst.
 Because this ski performs best at high speeds, we would not recommend it for beginners or those looking only to make soul turns.

 Again, our testers found the sweet spot for this ski to be when they were most aggressive and deliberate in their movements.
-Although short, medium radius turns can be made, our testers found the most enjoyment out of these skis railing big GS-style turns on wide-open groomers.
+Although short, medium radius turns can be made; our testers found the most enjoyment out of these skis railing big GS-style turns on wide-open groomers.

-Despite being 96mm underfoot, the ski transitions from edge to edge easily.
+Despite being 96 millimeters underfoot, the ski transitions from edge to edge easily.
 With plenty of edge hold, pop, and power transmission, we think this is a prime example of a ski that you get out exactly what you put into it.
 The main detractor from its performance in this category is that when our testers got lazy or tired with their turns, the FX96 HP made them pay.
 Any back-seat skiing was a recipe for quickly getting out of control.

 While not an absolute crud buster like some of our other top performers, this ski held its own in nasty conditions.
 When our testers were deliberate and accurate in their direction of the skis, they were able to plow through almost any snow type thrown at them.
 But our testers did find themselves getting bucked to the back seat often, especially when the crud was on the firm side.
-Occasionally, we also noticed the tails hooking up in chopped up pow and thick slush.
+Occasionally, we also noticed the tails hooking up in chopped-up pow and thick slush.
 However, the ability of the FX96 HP to absorb vibration equaled that of the highest-scoring skis.

 The light swing weight and energy received from the ski instill confidence in easy takeoffs and quick spins, but the unforgiving nature of this ski had our testers quickly out of control if they weren't spot on with their landing.
 There are definitely skis, even in this same review category, that are more playful, but we were impressed by this hard-charging ski's ability to let loose.

-Our testers found the Kastle FX96 HP to be slightly unwieldy in the bumps; especially when the moguls were tightly spaced and the troughs were deep.
+Our testers found the Kastle FX96 HP to be slightly unwieldy in the bumps, especially when the moguls were tightly spaced and the troughs were deep.
 The unforgiving and burly nature of this ski did not mesh well with the need for short, quick, and nimble motions to put together a fluid line in the bumps.
 Again, our most expert testers were able to bend this ski to their will and mash some bumps, but only with unwavering focus and consistent energy exerted.
 When the moguls were smaller or more widely spaced, the FX96 HP was downright fun, as it easily plows over and through less intimidating bumps.

-Kastle uses the most durable and highest quality materials for their ski construction, and that is most definitely reflected in the price tag of their skis.
+Kastle uses the most durable and highest quality materials for their ski construction, which is most definitely reflected in the price tag of their skis.
 You may get an extra few seasons of use out of the FX96 HP compared to cheaper skis.
 This ski performs right up there with our highest-rated skis but is nearly double the price.